WebOfTrustInfo/rwot6-santabarbara/draft-documents/a-roadmap-for-ssi.md

 # 1 Self-Sovereign Identity Group Charter

-This section describes the mission, stakeholders, goals, and initial organizational structure of the proposed [Self-Sovereign Identity Group](http://selfsovereign.id).
+This section describes the mission, stakeholders, goals, and initial structure of the proposed [Self-Sovereign Identity Group](http://selfsovereign.id).

 ## Mission
 We improve social stability, economic productivity, and individual freedom by promoting broad use of self-sovereign identity.